mixaildudin/node-markov-generator/README.md

 to control the process.
 You can use the following optional parameters:

-1. `tokenToStart` - which word should be used to start the Markov chain - and therefore the result sentence.
+1. `wordToStart` - which word should be used to start the Markov chain - and therefore the result sentence.
 If unspecified, a random word is used;
 2. `minWordCount` - minimum number of words that are supposed to be in the generated sentence.
 Default is `7`;